 \section{\toolbox{} performance on engineering problems}

-In this section, the algorithms from \toolbox{} were tested on eleven engineering design problems: tension/compression spring, three-bar truss, NASA speed reducer, pressure vessel, welded beam, and six different versions of the general nonlinear regression problem.
-The general nonlinear regression problem is box-constrained, while the others involve different types of constraints.
-Only the most promising algorithms (based on the results from~\cref{sec:experimentstests}) were considered.
-As the global minimums are known for all these engineering problems, we used the same stopping rule in the previous experiments.
+In this section, the algorithms from \toolbox{} and \texttt{TOMLAB} were tested on eleven engineering design problems: tension/compression spring, three-bar truss, NASA speed reducer, pressure vessel, welded beam, and six different versions of the general non-linear regression problem.
+The general non-linear regression problem is box-constrained, while the others involve different constraints.
+Only the most promising algorithms (based on~\cref{sec:experimentstests}) were considered.
+We used the same stopping rule as the global minimums are known for all these engineering problems.
 A detailed description of all engineering problems and mathematical formulations is given in \cref{sec:apendix}.